Airblader/i3/README.md

 An additional option `smart_no_gaps` is available for `hide_edge_borders`.
 This will hide all borders on a container if it is the only container in the worskpace *and* the gap size to the edge is `0`.
 Otherwise all borders will be drawn normally.

+### Force tabbed/stacked titlebar

+A new command `force_tabbed_stacked_titlebar` which is active by default allows you to control the displaying of the titlebar above tabbed and stacked containers.

 ## i3bar

 ### Background & Color